ejcaypuno/research-1-data-analysis/README.md

 We established the **Pastoral Communication Research Institute (PCRI)** to provide expert professional services to The **Diocese of Kalookan (DoK)** in fields outside their purview, including psychology, data analytics, social sciences, and information technology.
 PCRI’s main goal is to aid the DoK executives make better, data-driven decisions using modern technologies and scientific methodology.
 As one of PCRI’s founders, I brought in my expertise in psychology and data analytics.

-For our first research project, the DoK asked us to answer the following questions
+For our first research project, the DoK asked us to answer the following questions:

 	1. How many people are still active in the Church?
 	2. How do we do to make people valued?
 	3. How are our programs performing?
 What can we improve?
 	4. What do people want from their leaders?

 I developed a questionnaire to answer these questions.
 The questionnaire has 4 main parts to answer the questions above:

 	1. Church Life and Life of Faith Questionnaire
 	2. Behaviorally-Anchored Love Language Questionnaire
 	3. Awareness, Availment, & Satisfaction
 	4. Leadership Qualities Questionnaire

 Using the Slovin’s formula, it was determined that 720 respondents were needed to get representative data from the population.
 We randomly selected 720 households from the cities under the jurisdiction of the Diocese of Kalookan.
 We trained 50+ enumerators that administered the questionnaire.